Miyoshi Umeki

-Miyoshi Umeki (梅木 美代志, Umeki Miyoshi) was a Japanese-American singer and actress.
-Umeki was a Tony Award- and Golden Globe-nominated actress and the first East Asian-American woman to win an Academy Award for acting.
+Miyoshi Umeki (梅木 美代志, Umeki Miyoshi) was a Japanese American singer and actress.
+She was nominated for the Tony Award and Golden Globe Award and was the first East Asia-born woman to win an Academy Award for acting.

 Life

-Born in Otaru, Hokkaido, she was the youngest of nine children.
+Born in Otaru, Hokkaido, Umeki was the youngest of nine children.
 Her father owned an iron factory.

-After World War II, Umeki began her career as a nightclub singer in Japan, using the name Nancy Umeki.
+After World War II, she began her career as a nightclub singer in Japan, using the name Nancy Umeki.
 Her early influences were traditional kabuki theater and American pop music.
-Later, in one of her appearances on The Merv Griffin Show, she treated viewers to her impression of singer Billy Eckstine, one of her American favorites growing up.
+Later in one of her appearances on The Merv Griffin Show, she treated viewers to her impression of singer Billy Eckstine, one of her American favorites growing up.